-- Meaningful: Give your volunteers the opportunity to make a significant impact on your nonprofit’s mission.
-The more an individual feels like they’re making a positive impact, the more likely they are to return.
+- Emphasize impact.
+Make sure your volunteers understand exactly how they’re contributing to your nonprofit’s impact.
+The more they feel like they’re making a positive difference, the more likely they are to stay invested in volunteering.

 2. Identify your volunteer needs.

 - What type of organization are we?
 Many people choose to volunteer for organizations that align with their interests, skills, and passions.
 Reflecting upon your nonprofit and its mission allows you to appeal to individuals who are most likely to contribute to your cause.

 - What type of volunteer program do we offer?
-There are different types of nonprofit programs: formal, non-formal, project-based, and more.
-Define your volunteer program so you’ll attract people who will enjoy that type of program.
+There are various types of nonprofit volunteer programs, including formal, non-formal, and project-based.
+Defining this upfront ensures that you can focus on attracting supporters who will be interested in your specific type of program.

 - How many people do we need?
-Do you need one person to come regularly?
-10 people a week in shifts?
-100 people for one specific day?
-There’s no one set amount of volunteers, so figure out what suits your nonprofit best.
+Do you need one person to volunteer regularly?
+10 people to volunteer every week in shifts?
+100 volunteers for a specific event?
+The number of volunteers each organization needs will differ, so determine what suits your nonprofit best.

 - Graphic design